 This is my attempt to do just that.

-My goal is to publish a new story or essay every two weeks.
-Please feel free to like, comment and/or follow if you like what you read here.
+My goal is to publish a new story or essay every few weeks.
+Please feel free to share, like, comment and/or follow if you like what you read here.